Polikarpov I-5: Development

 It made its first flight on 30 April 1930 and was fitted with an imported supercharged 450 hp Jupiter VII.
-It was painted in silver with a red cheat line; a red "VT" was superimposed on the red star on the rudder.
+It was painted in silver with a red cheatline; a red "VT" was superimposed on the red star on the rudder.
 The second prototype, known as the VT-12, had a Jupiter VI engine, and took to the air on 22 May, bearing the name "Klim Voroshilov."
 The two prototypes also differed in minor details regarding the shape of the tail and the construction of the landing gear.
 All this meant a slight difference in weight and performance between the two prototypes was present, with the second being slightly heavier and faster, while the first had a slight range advantage and a higher service ceiling.
 The third prototype, designated as the VT-13 and inscribed with "A Gift for the XVIth Congress of the Party", was powered by a 600 hp Soviet-built M-15 engine with a NACA cowling, but this proved to be unreliable and was not put into production.

 The second prototype passed its State acceptance trials on 13 August 1931 and was ordered into production a month later on 13 September.
-One problem noted during the trials was a tendency to make an uncontrolled 180° turn when landing in light winds.
+One problem noted during the trials was a tendency to make an uncontrolled 180° turn (ground looping) when landing in light winds.
 Shortening the landing gear by 15 cm and moving them 12 cm cured the problem.
 The engineer who suggest the change was awarded the Order of the Red Star for his ingenuity.
 Ten pre-production aircraft had already been ordered and they were assembled between August and October.
 They all had imported engines fitted, but trialled various small improvements for the production aircraft that included cooling vents for the crankcase, introduction of a pitot tube and static vent in the starboard upper wing, a faired headrest for the pilot, and a metal propeller whose pitch could be adjusted on the ground.